Most Commonly Asked Questions About Website Hosting

 Often, the best web hosting companies also provide a suite of tools and software to help you track statistics about your site, optimize search results and ranking among search engines, and other value-added features.
 Some also offer assistance and tools to create your website in the first place, whereas others are purely a hosting platform.

-Below, we briefly touch on details of 15 of today’s top web hosting providers, in terms of what they offer, their prices, and general reputation and value.
+Below, we briefly touch on details of some of today’s top web hosting providers, in terms of what they offer, their prices, and general reputation and value.
 This will provide you with a good place to start when seeking out the best web hosting company for your particular needs.

 BlueHost offers domain name registration, SSL certificates, 1-click WordPress publishing software installation, and 24/7 support, all for a low introductory rate of a $3.95 per month for individual/small business customers.
 They also provide e-commerce support.
 Hosting options included shared, VPS, and dedicated hosting (see the last section of this guide for more information on the different hosting options).